Easy Beef Bourguignon

 - Preheat the oven to 175 degrees Celsius (350 degrees Fahrenheit)

 - Heat the olive oil in a dutch oven or oven proof pot on medium high heat.
 Cook the bacon for 4 to 5 minutes until golden.
 Remove from the pot and set aside.

-- Generously season the cubed beef on all sides with the salt and pepper.
+- Blot the cubed beef dry with paper towels and then generously season the beef on all sides with the salt and pepper.
 Add half of the beef to the pot, ensuring that you don't overcrowd the pot.
 Cook the beef for approximately 3 minutes per side until a golden brown sear forms.
 Once browned on all sides, remove the beef and set it aside on a plate and repeat the searing with the second batch of beef.